Data-Mining-CS568/NG-DBSCAN/README.md

 <details>
 <summary> Run and Plot the Static NG-DBSCAN algorithm over the existing dataset (for comparison with incremental version) </summary>

 	- Now to run the queries.txt over incremental version (for comparison with incremental version), use the following command.
-Here first argument = 1 to copy the value of parameters.
-Second command line argument will be 1 here.
+Here First argument = 1 to copy the value of parameters.
+Second argument = 1 to indicate that it will use queries.txt.
 		- g++ static_ngdbscan.cpp
 		- ./a.out 1 1